Cray-HPE/docs-csm/operations/network/management_network/dell/ssh.md

 The SSH server is enabled by default.

-Administrators can disable the SSH server using:
+To disable the SSH server:

 ```
-no ip ssh server enable.
+# no ip ssh server enable.
 ```

 ## Expected Results